RakaDoank/react-native-uws/README.md

 ### Performance & Stability

 This library is indeed focusing on performance, but we will focus more of it later until we reach the stability of uws-react-native due to [threading](#threading) issue.
-It does not mean uws-react-native will performs badly in terms of performance speed, but it is not stable enough in under a stress situation because we run uWebSockets only in one thread.
+It does not mean uws-react-native will performs badly in terms of speed, but it is not stable enough in under a stress situation because we run uWebSockets only in one thread.

 I have tested a stress test in an Android device.
 A lot of incoming request roughly 100 requests per second in roughly 5 seconds for files uploading (multipart/form-data) may crash the app.
-We do not have the proper benchmark yet, but it is as I expected from one thread only.
-I am keeping my eyes on this issue to keep improving this stress test.
+We do not have the proper benchmark yet, but it is as we expected from one thread only.
+I am keeping my eyes on this issue to keep improving the performance.

 ### Threading